getquerydb/docs.querydb.io/content/introduction.md

   - **REST API** : Everything that can be done in the UI is also available through REST API
   - **Broad support for data sources** : Extensible data source API with native support for a long list of common databases and platforms

-#### Supported Data Sources
+#### Supported Databases

-QueryDB supports many SQL and NoSQL datasources, it can also be extended to support more.
+QueryDB supports relational datasources, it can also be extended to support more.
 Below is a lis of build-in sources.
 [See Here](/providers/overview)

 #### Docker